fidraC/blog/_posts/2023-07-28-breaking-silverblue.md

 `sudo ostree deploy <latest commit>`

 This will deploy the latest commit.
 However, the system will still be unusable.
-This will only fix one of the partitions.
+This will only fix one of the branches.

 **Note:** If this doesn't work, try pulling from `fedora:fedora/38/x86_64/testing/silverblue`.
 After getting a working system, you can pull `fedora:fedora/38/x86_64/silverblue` again.
 {: .notice--warning}